nkoehring/k0r/README.md

 k0r.eu
 ======

-A short URL service, tailored for private use but over-optimized anyways.
+A URL shortener for individuals, but optimized for speed.

 Quick Start
 -----------